gershnik/Translit/README.md

 ## Mappings

-The character mappings can be found in the following documents
+Currently supported character mappings can be found in the following documents

 * 🇧🇾 [Belarusian](doc/mapping-be.md)
 * 🇮🇱 [Hebrew](doc/mapping-he.md)